Retail sales fell further than anticipated, while consumer prices crept up, and still-low layoffs notched up slightly.

 - Tuesday — Housing starts and building permits for August from the Census Bureau.

-- Thursday — Initial jobless claims for last week from the Employment and Training Administration; existing home sales for August from the National Association for Realtors.
+- Thursday — Initial jobless claims for last week from the Employment and Training Administration; existing home sales for August from the National Association of Realtors.